nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Now we're going to run a script (named `hello-world.nf`) that does the same thing as before (write 'Hello World!' to a file) but with Nextflow.

-!!! info
+!!! note

     We're intentionally not looking at the script yet.
-Understanding what is the result _before_ we look into the machine will help us understand what the parts do.
+Understanding what is the result _before_ we look into the machine will help us understand what each part does.

 #### 1. Run the workflow